Nepal Vista – 12 Days

 Looking for personalized experience?
 We organize privately guided journey which is mainly designed to fit your taste and interest.
 We allow complete flexibility on your departure date, please choose your preferable date.

 We create tailor made itinerary where you can design your own itinerary to match your interest, ideas and budget.
 To discuss your ideas or to get some suggestions from our travel consultants, please fill in our tailor-made request form.

 Pick up from and drop off service at the hotel and the airport on a private vehicle.

-Twin sharing accommodation in a three star hotel in Kathmandu, Nagarkot and Pokhara; Breakfast included.
+Twin sharing accommodation in a three star hotel in Kathmandu (5 Nights only), Nagarkot (1 Night only) and Pokhara (3 Nights only); Breakfast included.

 Two nights/three days accommodation in Chitwan with full board meal (breakfast, lunch and dinner) as well as all jungle activities in the national park.